stevekerrick/GraphqlToTsql/docs/documentation.md

 ## GraphqlActionSettings

-`IGraphqlActions` has two methods, `TranslateAndRunQuery` and `TranslateToTsql`, and both methods require an instance of `GraphqlActionSettings`. `GraphqlActionSettings` has three properties:
+`IGraphqlActions` has two methods, `TranslateAndRunQuery` and `TranslateToTsql`, and both require an instance of `GraphqlActionSettings`.
+That Settings class has three properties:

 ### AllowIntrospection